Guidance & Support: Pregnant Again after Abortion

 • If you are holding a positive pregnancy test just after an abortion, it may be a false reading due to the pregnancy hormones still present in your body.

 • Some women desire to have a baby soon after an abortion.
+Many emotions may surface in this situation.

-Pregnant After Abortion – Your Self-Assessment
+Pregnant after Abortion – Quiz

-Is It Possible to Become Pregnant Right After a Termination?
+Is It Possible to Become Pregnant Right after a Termination?

 It is theoretically possible for a woman to become pregnant during her next cycle after the abortion.